jakeheis/SwiftCLI/README.md

 ## Customization

-SwiftCLI was designed with sensible defaults but also the ability to be customized at every level. ``CLI`` has six properties that can be changed from the default implementations to customized implementations.
+SwiftCLI was designed with sensible defaults but also the ability to be customized at every level. ``CLI`` has five properties that can be changed from the default implementations to customized implementations.

 Given a call like
 ```bash